Come and join us – it’s only £15 for Seniors and £5 for Juniors For more details go to Join Us

 All NWO events and activities are open to everyone, including juniors, seniors, families and groups, whether or not they are members of NWO.

 Sunday 7th April saw 332 competitors from 32 different clubs attend North Wiltshire Orienteers’ event in the ancient forest at Savernake near Marlborough, including three teams of juniors running in this Yvette Baker Trophy qualifying heat.
-Juniors punching the final … Continue reading →
+Challenging but runnable terrain … Continue reading →

 There was something for everyone on 2-3 March on the spectacular National Trust land at Cherhill Downs where NWO held two events; a challenging nighttime score event on Saturday 2 March, and a four-colour day event on Sunday 3 March, which offered courses for all ages and abilities.